Chen Xilian: Height of power and subsequent fall

 In December 1973, Chen Xilian became Commander of the Beijing Military Region, while remaining a full member of the Politburo.
 In 1975 he was also named a Vice Premier.
 During Mao Zedong's last years, Chen was one of his most trusted lieutenants, and Mao even allowed Chen to unofficially take over daily control of the Central Military Commission, something that offended Marshal Ye Jianying, who was previously tasked with this sensitive assignment.

 In October 1976 (following the death of Mao in September) Chen was given credit by many for managing the arrest of the Gang of Four, but other sources instead give full credit to Wang Dongxing; in any case, the two were close allies, and both agreed in supporting Hua Guofeng, Mao's designated successor.

 Hua Guofeng gradually saw power slip from his hands, and Deng Xiaoping's re-emergence spelled the end of Chen's military and political power.
 He was purged in February 1980 along with three other beneficiaries of the Cultural Revolution: Wu De, Ji Dengkui and Wang Dongxing.
 Together they were labelled the "Little Gang of Four" by Deng and his followers.
-Nevertheless, Deng did not harm Chen any further, and allowed him to retain all the privileges of a retired general.
+However due to Chen's status as a revered war hero, Deng did not disgrace him any further as he previously did with the Gang of Four, allowing him to retain all the privileges of a retired general and attend the military parade celebrating the 35th anniversary of the People's Republic of China with a VIP seat atop the Tiananmen gate on 1 October, 1984.

 Chen went on to enjoy a comfortable retirement, and died in Beijing in 1999, at the age of 84.